Cellebrite Can Now Unlock Apple iPhone 6, 6 Plus

 Re: (Score:2)

-misread as cellulite (Score:2)
+misread as cellulite (Score:1)

 I thought for moment going into the summary that it was going to contrast difficulty from the San Bernadino shooters phones with some fundamental flaw allowing someone with bit of extra weight to put the phone up against some bit of anatomy to unlock it...